busterbenson/notes/_posts/2003/2003-08-05-man-versus-himself.md

 {% include img.html src='pieces/man-versus-himself.jpg' alt='Book cover' %}

-I wrote this book in 30 days, during NaNoWriMo.
+I wrote [this book](https://amzn.to/2RpYWrW) in 30 days, during NaNoWriMo.
+It's not worth reading unless you are curious what kind of weird book pops out of a head in 30 days.